 - 1. Notification of appropriate law enforcement agency. - 2.
 Notification of grade level Director. - 3.
-Out-of-school suspension of the student for ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program with the recommendation for expulsion for the remainder of the present school year and one (1) additional year. - 4.
+Out-of-school suspension of the student for ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program with the recommendation for expulsion for the remainder of the present school year and one (1) additional year. - a.
+A Manifestation Determination Hearing must be conducted immediately by the IEP or Section 504 team for students protected under IDEA or Section 504. - b.
+Students protected under IDEA or Section 504 may not be suspended greater more than 10 days without compensatory services provided by the student's school as determined by the IEP or Section 504 team. - c.
+See subsection "Alternative Placement/Expulsion with Continuing Educational Services" for additional information. - 4.
 Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and expulsion.
 Any student who is determined to have brought a firearm or weapon will be referred to mental health services.